patientplatypus/newsly_project/README.md

 # What's Left to Do / Next Steps
 1. Currently my picture S3 handling doesn't have an option to delete pictures, that needs to happen.
 2. Secure authentication is not yet implemented.
-This should definitely be done to protect user data
+This should definitely be done to protect user data.
 3. Some refactoring is definitely in order.
 Major planned revisions include:
 * Defmodules in Phoenix Application need to be renamed to be as intuitive as possible
 * Track scope of all sockets and see if some can be combined and others eliminated.